 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-However, for first-time visitors, Glenorchy’s rather off-the-beaten-path feel can make knowing what trails to hike difficult.
-I myself live in Queenstown, but before that, I was an excited traveler who unfortunately missed out on many of the best hikes in Glenorchy simply because I didn’t know they existed.
+However, for first-time visitors, Glenorchy’s rather off-the-beaten-path feel can make knowing what trails to hike a bit tricky.
+Before I moved to Queenstown, I was an excited traveler who unfortunately missed out on many of the best hikes in Glenorchy simply because I didn’t know they existed.

-So in this blog, I’ll share the 9 best hikes in Glenorchy that every visitor should consider doing.
+So in this blog, I’ll share the 9 best hikes that every visitor should consider doing.
 From multi-day treks to short walks, this list has got it all!

 1. Glenorchy Walkway